-A couple could wish to address issues such as: strengthening their closeness to one another, managing a time of crisis or life transition, exploring repetitive "stuck" conflicts and disharmony or reconsider their commitment to each other.
+A couple may wish to address issues such as: strengthening their closeness to one another, managing a time of crisis or life transition, exploring repetitive "stuck" conflicts and disharmony or reconsider their commitment to each other.

--strengthen and improve intimacy.
+- Strengthen and improve overall intimacy.

 I have worked with people (individuals and couples) bringing issues such as: